carlos-nexans/curebase-challenge/README.md

 - Performance Enhancements: Server Components improves percieved performance to the user.
 Streaming and Code Splitting allows for optimal performance and user experience.

 - Adoption and Community: As noted in the State of JS survey, most of the React community has moved to metaframeworks.
 Next.js is the most widely adopted metaframework, ensuring better support, tooling, and resources.
-This migration ensures the application is built on a future-proof, flexible, and robust foundation.

 ### Backend: NestJS and GraphQL